Entry requirements

 In third year, you will continue to specialise in Biochemistry via a wide range of modules covering core topics.
 Modules that have been offered in previous years include:

-In this year, students also undertake a substantial final year research project.
+In this year, students can also undertake a substantial final year research project.
 This research project is designed to develop skills in experimental design and problem-solving, the evaluation and interpretation of data, and communication skills.
-The project is selected and supervised by a member of academic staff.
-This project occupies half of the year.
+The project is offered and supervised by a member of academic staff.

 Teaching